Dedicated comparison page

 Apply Now

-Capital One SavorOne Cash Rewards is a dining card from Capital One with no annual fee, $200 bonus after $500 in 3 months, and fair to good credit.
+Capital One SavorOne Cash Rewards is a dining card from Capital One with no annual fee, earn a one-time $250 cash bonus once you spend $500 on purchases within the first 3 months from account opening, and fair to good credit.

 Best for: People focused on dining rewards who want to avoid an annual fee and who typically have fair to good credit.